 The Basics: Interning as a Student

 If you are studying at a Chinese university as a full-time student, you will most likely be in China on a student X visa.
 This visa is for anyone who comes to China for study, advanced studies, or an internship for a period of more than six months.
 It’s legal to have internships while on this visa as long as you meet the conditions below.
-If you are on an F visa or M visa you are not allowed to be paid a salary on it.

 The visa types: